This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Are hand held sewing machines any good?

-Handheld sewing machines can be handy for quick fixes or small projects.
+Handheld sewing machines are great for quick fixes and small projects.

 How to use a hand sewing machine?